 The dramatic confrontation — gathering the family, delivering ultimatums, staging a surprise intervention — is not what the research supports.
 That model can backfire, increasing shame and defensiveness without increasing the likelihood of treatment.

 What research does support is CRAFT: Community Reinforcement and Family Training.
 CRAFT is a skills-based approach for concerned family members and friends.
-It teaches you how to communicate about drinking without lecturing or threatening, reinforce non-drinking behavior, allow natural consequences without enabling, and take care of your own wellbeing.
-Research on long-term outcomes found that extended family relationship quality at baseline was a significant predictor of 8-year remission [7].
-How you engage matters.
+It teaches you how to communicate about drinking without lecturing or threatening, reinforce non-drinking behavior, allow natural consequences without enabling, and take care of your own wellbeing — all in ways that increase the likelihood your loved one will seek help, without ultimatums.

 You didn't cause it.
 You couldn't control it.
 You couldn't cure it.
 And you deserve support regardless of whether your parent ever gets help.

-What happens when someone does get help
+What happens when someone does get help?

-Treatment works.
-This is not a hopeful platitude — it's what the evidence shows.
-Research following individuals over 8 years found that those who attended AA meetings in the first three years of recovery had significantly better outcomes: lower depression, better relationships, and sustained remission [7].
-Brief interventions and motivational interviewing in primary care settings increase abstinence duration and motivate further treatment [9].
+Research following individuals over 8 years found that those who attended AA meetings in the first three years of recovery had significantly better outcomes: lower depression, better relationships, and sustained remission [7]✓ Verified knowledgeHumphreys et al. (1997) — Social community resources.
+Brief interventions and motivational interviewing in primary care settings increase abstinence duration and motivate further treatment [9]✓ Verified knowledgeKienast et al. (2005) — Therapy supportive care.
+Medications exist that reduce cravings and support recovery.
+Therapy — including cognitive behavioral therapy and motivational interviewing — is effective.
+Mutual aid communities (AA, SMART Recovery, and others) provide sustained social support that predicts long-term remission.